cocos/cocos-docs/en/advanced-topics/jsb-auto-binding.md

 ![](jsb/store-file.png)

-`ABCJSBBridge.h`, declares an `abcLog` function for the Typescript layer to call the logging, and because the logging method will certainly be used in many places in the ts layer, a singleton pattern is used here, providing `getInstance()` to get the current instance of the class.
+`ABCJSBBridge.h`, declares an `abcLog` function for the TypeScript layer to call the logging, and because the logging method will certainly be used in many places in the TypeScript layer, a singleton pattern is used here, providing `getInstance()` to get the current instance of the class.

 ```cpp
 #pragma once